Top 10 Things to Do in Japan in June

 If it’s raining outside, why not to have fun inside??
 Japan offers hundreds of options to be entertained with indoor activities from classic indoor facilities like museums, aquariums and indoor amusement parks to unique ones.
 If you are keen to have unique and “only-in-Japan” kind of experience, I’d recommend you to try Karaoke, Pachinko, Animal Cafe, Maid Cafe and Robot Restaurant!

 For modern and high-tech experience, VR and the digital art museum is a top choice.
 Or if you wish to enjoy the traditional side of Japan, tea ceremony and Samurai experience are much recommended!
 For ladies, how about being indulged by Japanese relaxation and hospitality?
 Why not to try indoor Onsen spa or beauty salons (hair dresser and nail salon) to pamper yourself while travelling!

-Check out the hottest indoor activities available in Tokyo in 2019!
+Check out the hottest indoor activities available in Tokyo!

 5. Sapporo, Hokkaido